 Diamond Rio evolved from the Tennessee River Boys, a band that performed at the former Opryland theme park.
-Singer Marty Roe, guitarist Jimmy Olander, and keyboardist Dan Truman left that group to form their own in 1986.
+Singer Marty Roe, guitarist Jimmy Olander and keyboardist Dan Truman left that group to form their own in 1986.
 Drummer Brian Prout and mandolin player Gene Johnson joined the new band in 1987.
-Bassist Dana Williams—a nephew of Opry members Sonny and Bobby Osborne —came on board two years later.
+Bassist Dana Williams — a nephew of Opry members Sonny Osborne and Bobby Osborne — came on board two years later.

-In 1991, the group’s first single, “Meet in the Middle,” went to No. 1 and was followed by a pair of Top 5 hits—“Mirror, Mirror” and “Mama Don’t Forget to Pray for Me.”
-Such No. 1 songs as “How Your Love Makes Me Feel,” “One More Day,” “Beautiful Mess,” and “I Believe” followed.
-The 2001 hit ballad “One More Day” became a key song of healing after the Sept.
+In 1991, Diamond Rio's first single, "Meet in the Middle," went to No. 1 — the first group in country music history to top the charts with its debut.
+The band followed "Meet in the Middle" with the hits "Mirror, Mirror" and "Mama Don't Forget to Pray for Me."
+In all, Diamond Rio has placed more than 30 singles on Billboard magazine's country charts, including such chart-toppers as "How Your Love Makes Me Feel," "One More Day," "Beautiful Mess," and "I Believe."
+The 2001 hit ballad "One More Day" became a key song of healing after the Sept.
 11 terrorist attacks.

 In 2004, Diamond Rio received the Minnie Pearl Humanitarian Award for its work on behalf of Big Brothers Big Sisters of America, for which the band members serve as National Ambassadors, as well as the American Lung Association, and others.